Hibernation or death in the hamster, how to make the difference?

 hamster in hibernation

-When the temperature As the temperature drops, some animals, such as hamsters and turtles, may go into hibernation to survive the cold.
-But how do you know if your hamster is simply hibernating or if it has unfortunately died?
+When the temperature In addition, some animals, such as hamsters and turtles, can enter a period of hibernation for a few days. survive to the cold.
+But how do you know whether your hamster is simply hibernating or has sadly passed away?

 To avoid making a hasty decision, here is how to avoid making a mistake and recognize the distinctive signs between a hamster in hibernation and a dead hamster.

-L?hibernation is a natural process in some animals, including hamsters.
+L'hibernation is a natural process in certain animals, including hamsters.
 It is a state of deep sleep which allows the animal to preserve its energy when the food and heat are missing.

 In the wild, this ability to hibernate helps hamsters survive the cold, harsh winter months.
-In captivity, even though living conditions are generally more stable, there may be times when your pet feels the need to hibernate.
+In captivity, although living conditions are generally more stable, your pet may feel the need to hibernate.

 Several factors can trigger hibernation in a hamster: